John R. Connolly: Schofield, Campbell & Connolly (2007–2012)

 In May 2007, Connolly joined with two other lawyers (general practitioner Tim Schofield and criminal law attorney Cathleen Campbell) to become the third founding partner at a new small firm: Schofield, Campbell & Connolly.
 He would work at the firm until it split apart in 2012.

 While Connolly continued to work on some business transaction legal matters at the firm, he focused the majority of his time each year on his public work as a member of the Boston City Council, as well as on political campaigning.
 An extreme example of this was in they year 2012, which he claimed to have only conducted ten hours of legal work for the entirety of.
 During Connolly's mayoral campaign, Schofield (who also served as co-chair of the campaign) corroborated that Connolly had focused the bulk of his time on city council work and campaigning.
 Schofield also noted that of the firm's three partners, Connolly had handled the least amount of legal work.
-During the mayoral campaign, Connolly declined to publicly disclose what clients he had represented –citing attorney-client privilege.
-However, he gave a few examples of what sort of work he handled at the firm, including that he had assisted an internet startup company to formulate its confidentiality policy and had advised a community theater on its business structure.
+During his later mayoral campaign, Connolly declined to publicly disclose what clients he had represented; citing attorney-client privilege.
+However, he shared a few example characterizations of the type of work he handled at the firm, including sharing that he had assisted an internet startup company to formulate its confidentiality policy and had advised a community theater on its business structure.

 Connolly's annual financial disclosure (required of city councilors) showed him earning between $40,001–60,000 from the firm in 2008.
 This is an amount he claimed was derived from the structuring of his partnership, and an amount he claimed he paid back a substantial portion of to the firm.
 In the subsequent years, he reported far lower earnings from the firm.
 In 2009 he reported $5,000 or less, and in both 2010 and 2011 he reported $20,000 or less.
 His legal salaries came in addition to his $87,500 annual government salary for his work on the city council, which was his greatest source of salary earnings while on the council.